What is USD most known for?

 How many applications does USD receive for the fall semester?

 The numbers have risen steadily for several years.
-In 2012, we received over 16,500 freshman and over 1,800 transfer applications.
+In 2012, we received over 16,500 first-year and over 1,800 transfer applications.

 Does USD offer individual interviews?